Blog

 A new study, however, illustrates how the brain can simultaneously keep track of two separate goals, even while it is busy performing a task related to one of the aims, hinting that the mind might be better at multitasking than previously thought.

-READ ALSO: How do you help someone with bad handwriting?
+READ ALSO: How do you deal with an ungrateful person?

 Can the brain actually perform two different tasks at the same time?